Before you choose a Medicare Advantage plan, be sure to understand the full costs.

 Costs that typically do not count toward your plan’s in-network out-of-pocket maximum include:

 - Bills from out-of-network providers (those these will count toward an out-of-network limit), and

 - Services not covered by Medicare.

 Check the plan’s Evidence of Coverage document to learn more details about its out-of-pocket limit.

 Medicare Advantage plans can change their features, including cost-sharing and in-network doctors, each year.
 So, the plan that worked well for you this year might not be the best plan for you next year.
 Depending on the specific changes, you could save money by switching plans.

 When choosing a Medicare Advantage plan, Jane Sung, senior strategic policy advisor at the AARP Public Policy Institute, advises seniors to “look beyond just the monthly premium.”

 “It’s easy to focus just on the monthly costs because they are easy to compare,” Sung told HealthCare.com, “but it’s just as important to consider the costs that are more difficult to compare, such as deductibles, copayments and coinsurance.
 Remember that other plan features will also affect costs, such as whether the drug you need is covered by the plan, or whether your doctors and hospitals are in the plan network.”

 A growing number of Americans are using Medicare Advantage plans for their healthcare needs.
 Enrollment in Medicare Advantage plans has doubled during the last decade, while monthly premiums have decreased.

-This year, 34% of all Medicare beneficiaries are enrolled in a Medicare Advantage plan.
+In 2020, 34% of all Medicare beneficiaries are enrolled in a Medicare Advantage plan.
 Researchers expect this trend to continue.